isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution674.md

 ---
-title: OpensoftHR Version 2019 - Package B (50 pax)
+title: OpensoftHR is a comprehensive HRM solution that is designed to reduce time consuming administrative work and improve HR efficiency for SMEs.
 permalink: /productivity-solutions-grant/solutionrepo/solution674
 ---

 ### Description

-OpensoftHR is a comprehensive HRM solution that is designed to reduce time consuming administrative work and improve HR efficiency for SMEs.
+200612880H

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Opensoft_Annex_3_ver2_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria